UPPMAX/UPPMAX-documentation/docs/cluster_guides/rstudio_on_rackham.md

     interactive -A sens2023598 -n 2 -t 8:00:00
     ```

+!!!- warning "Do not start RStudio from the menus"

+    You can start a version of RStudio from the menus.
+    However, this will not have access to loaded modules.

+    Instead, load RStudio from the module system instead.

 ### 4. Load the modules needed

 RStudio needs R and its R packages.